better-internet/radworks-grants/grants/milestone_deliveries/README.md

 ## :mailbox: Milestone Delivery Process

-The milestone delivery process is part of the [Radicle Grants Program](https://github.com/radicle-dev/radicle-grants).
+The milestone delivery process is part of the [Radworks Grants Program](https://github.com/radicle-dev/radicle-grants).
 You can find the application process [here](https://github.com/radicle-dev/radicle-grants/tree/main/grants).

 :warning: Before you submit a milestone, make sure it complies with our [Guidelines for Milestone Deliverables](https://github.com/radicle-dev/radicle-grants/blob/main/docs/deliverables_guideline.md).